gallenc/COM304_FOUNDATION_1/sessions/session9/docs/introduction-to-networking.md

 |Port 80| HTTP is the protocol that enables the World Wide Web. http://localhost is automatically treated as http://localhost:80 unless told otherwise|
 |Port 443|HTTP Secure (HTTPS) is like HTTP but more secure.
 All HTTPS web traffic goes straight to port 443.<br>Note browsers connected to https automatically use port 443 unless told othersies i.e. https://localhost is treated as https://localhost:443 |

-### The Link Layer (OSI layer 2)

-The link layer is used for local point to point communications where the communicating devices send signals directly between each other over a physical medium.

-The network layer joins together separate link layer segments to form an end to end network.

-Review [The Link Layer](../docs/link-layer.md) for more information.

 ### Network Layer (OSI layer 3)

 The `network layer` is used to communicate across a network consisting of multiple `link layer` segments.